Home » Small Business Insights » Does a Small Business Still Need a Website in 2026?

 But think about it: if a high-quality website (say, a regional news station) were to link to you because your content is so great, it makes sense that a search engine would want to pay attention to that.
 It means you’ve got something special; you’re a website worth users’ attentions.

-But back to the point.
-You can’t get great backlinks if you don’t have a website.
+But you can’t get great backlinks if you don’t have a website.
 Period.
 End of sentence.

 Customers still value small business websites when making decisions.
 A few points to consider:

-• 22% of consumers check websites every time they are deciding on a local business
+• 22% of consumers check a business’s website every single time they’re deciding who to hire

-• 76% of people look at local business websites at least half of the time
+• 76% check check a business’s website at least half the time

-• Only 8% of consumers never look at websites when choosing a business
+• Only 8% never look at a website before choosing a business

-A Website is the Easiest Way to Provide Customer Service
+A Website Is Still the Easiest Way to Provide Customer Service

 Customer service is imperative for every small business.
-Only corporations like Amazon can get away with crap customer service.
+Only big corporations can get away with crap customer service.
 We don’t have that luxury (and you know, we have things like souls and ethics and values…)

 Anyway, your website is by far the simplest way for you to provide customer service, no matter what type of business you’re in.
 Which also saves you a ton of time to boot.